PlantandFoodResearch/MCHap/README.rst

                             measured as the mean of read depth across each variable position.
     --filter-read-count FILTER_READ_COUNT
-                            Minimum number of read (pairs) within interval required to include an assembly result (default = 5).
+                            Minimum number of read (pairs) required within a target interval in order to include an assembly result (default = 5).
     --filter-probability FILTER_PROBABILITY
                             Minimum sample assembly posterior probability required
                             to call a phenotype i.e. a set of unique haplotypes of unknown dosage (default = 0.95).
-Genotype dosage will be called or partially called if it also exceeds This threshold.
+Genotype dosage will be called or partially called if it also exceeds this threshold.
 See also the --best-genotype flag.
     --filter-kmer-k FILTER_KMER_K
                             Size of variant kmer used to filter assembly results